 He was a selected by the Denver Broncos in the second round of the 1977 NFL Draft

 #7 – Ron Johnson: Johnson is one of the greatest running backs in school history.
 While at Michigan he shattered virtually every school rushing record and set numerous Big Ten marks.
 Johnson was twice voted as Michigan’s MVP.
 Johnson rushed for 1,006 yards as junior, including a 270 yard game against Navy.

 Johnson had an outstanding senior season for the Wolverines.
 He gained 1,391 yards on the ground and scored a whopping 19 touchdowns.
 In a game against Wisconsin that year he rushed for 347 yards and five touchdowns, both school records that still stand.
 The 270 yard game against Navy in his junior ranks as the fourth best single game rushing total in the Michigan record books.

 Johnson was a consensus All American selection in 1968 and finished sixth in the Heisman Trophy vote.
 He was drafted in the first round of the 1969 NFL Draft by the Cleveland Browns.

-#6 – Anthony Thomas: The A-Train debuted with Michigan during the 1997 National Championship season and he chipped in 549 yards rushing and twice rushed for over 100 yards in game.
-Thomas appeared in 12 of the 13 games in his sophomore season and started 3 times.
+#6 – Anthony Thomas: The A-Train debuted with Michigan during the 1997 National Championship season and he chipped in 549 yards rushing and twice rushed for over 100 yards in a game.
+Thomas appeared in 12 of the 13 games in his sophomore season and started three times.
 He finished that year with 893 yards and 15 touchdowns.